 I am currently the Fleet Feet Columbia Training Coordinator!
 I can’t wait to meet our awesome community and help runners of all different levels meet their goals!

 My addiction to running started in my late 20's when injuries ended my soccer career.
-Initially I was just looking for a way to stay active and fit but found that running by choice was a lot more enjoyable and therapeutic than running as punishment.
-I've been hooked ever since and working on my goal of running a half or full marathon in all fifty states.
+Initially, I was looking for a way to stay active and fit but found that running by choice was a lot more enjoyable and therapeutic than running as punishment.
+I've been hooked ever since and am working on running a half or full marathon in all fifty states.
 I love the comradery you find in the running community and the ability to continually grow.
 This led me to start a local running club and then join Fleet Feet as a coach.
 I'm fortunate to be part of the team at Fleet Feet because it gives me the opportunity to share my knowledge and experience with fellow runners.
 There's no better reward than watching people accomplish new things and overcome their own mental barriers.
 When I'm not working you can usually find me logging miles, either on my feet or on my bike.

 I have been with Fleet Feet since 2007.
 My running background consists of collegiate cross country and track.
 I have completed trail races, a half Ironman, Spartan Races, and numerous 5k’s.
 I enjoy running on trails, biking, and hiking.
 I work as a Physical Therapist in Lexington.
 In my free time, I enjoy spending time with my family and playing music.